opendilab/DI-engine-docs/source/hands_on/acer.rst

 You can find more information in :ref:`here <ref2other>`

+The whole code of ACER you can find `here <https://github.com/opendilab/DI-engine/blob/main/ding/policy/acer.py>`_.
+Here we show some details of this algorithm.

 First, we use the following functions to compute retrace Q value.

 .. code:: python